 Charitable IRA Rollover

-Congress has re-authorized legislation that allows you to make charitable gifts from your IRA accounts during 2012 and 2013 without incurring federal income tax on the withdrawal.
+Congress has re-authorized legislation that allows you to make charitable gifts from your IRA accounts during 2013 without incurring federal income tax on the withdrawal.
 This IRA Charitable Rollover provides you with an excellent opportunity to make a gift during your lifetime from an asset that would be subject to multiple levels of taxation if it remained in your taxable estate.

 - You must be age 70½ or older at the time of gift.